Corsican conflict: 1980s: "A New Offensive"

 On 18 September the FLNC announced the end of its ceasefire at a press conference held in the mountains of central Corsica.
 They condemned the autonomists for attempting to use the "usual useless channels" of the political system and opposed French "appeasement policies" before stating that the armed struggle would resume and that the FLNC would not lay down its arms.

-On 11 March 1982 the FLNC carried out 25 bomb attacks across the island.
-This coincided with the murder of the head of the French Foreign Legion in the area of Sorbo-Ocognano, Renato Rossi.
+On 11 March 1982 the FLNC carried out 25 bombings across the island.
+This attacks followed the armed assault on 11 February on a recreation centre of the French Foreign Legion by FLNC militants in the area of Sorbo-Ocognano, where Corporal First Class Renato Rossi was killed and legionnaire Maurice Steinte wounded.

-On 19 August 1982 the FLNC launched its most spectacular night of violence with the so-called "violente nuit bleue", during which 99 attacks were carried out against government targets.
+On 19 August 1982 the FLNC launched its most spectacular blue night with the so-called "violente nuit bleue", during which 99 attacks were carried out against government targets.

 In 1983, the FLNC began a campaign against the Mafia, most notably the southern Valinco gang.
 On 17 June, FLNC brigade leader Guy Orsoni, brother of the later FLNC-Canal Habituel leader Alain Orsoni, is kidnapped and murdered by Mafiosi associated with the Valinco gang.
 It is alleged that the Valinco gang had a series of backroom dealings with French authorities in order to kill Guy Orsoni.
 The FLNC, during a press conference, cites the inability and supposed unwillingness of French authorities to catch the perpetrators as evidence of a conspiracy.
 By the end of 1983, the Valinco gang leader and two of his children had been targets of assassinations, and a third had fled to Miami, Florida.

 In the mid-1980s the organisation also stepped up its attacks against suspected drug dealers, killing four in the space of twelve months in 1986.

 In May 1988, after a period of intense guerrilla warfare (392 attacks in 1985, 522 attacks in 1986, and a likely similar number in 1987) a truce was agreed between the French government and the FLNC.
 However, the ceasefire did not sit well with certain members of the organisation, resulting in a split within the movement.
-The so-called “Habituels” remained pro-ceasefire, advocating for a political agreement to autonomy.
-The “Historiques”, however, maintained a stance of armed struggle in order to gain total independence from France.
+The so-called "Habituels" remained pro-ceasefire, advocating for a political agreement to autonomy.
+The "Historiques", however, maintained a stance of armed struggle in order to gain total independence from France.
 The split led to a violent three-sided guerrilla war between the Historiques, Habituels, and the French government.

 A banner erected by members of Ghjuventù Indipendentista calling for the release of Yvan Colonna.
 Many banners and graffiti, in and around University of Corsica Pascal Paoli in Corte, appeared showing support for the FLNC and Corsican independence.